Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann representation of one-loop self-energies on dS. Spectral equations in "chain" approximation

 the harmonic decomposition of the full scalar Green function ${\bf G}^{AdS} (X, Y)$ obeying the inhomogeneous (with $\delta^{(d+1)} (X, Y)$ in the RHS) Dyson equation in chain approximation is obtained:

-here $\nu_{3 \, (0)}^{2} = h^{2} + M_{3(0)}^{2}$, $M_{3(0)}$ is bare mass of the incoming field $\phi_{3}$, see (\ref{2}).
-Setting the denominator in (\ref{45}) equal to zero yields spectral equation for the scaling dimensions of the bound states in a given channel.
+here $\nu_{3 \, (0)}^{2} = h^{2} + L_{AdS}^{2}M_{3(0)}^{2}$, $M_{3(0)}$ is bare mass of the incoming field $\phi_{3}$, see (\ref{2}).
+Setting the denominator in (\ref{52}) equal to zero yields spectral equation for the scaling dimensions of the bound states in a given channel in chain approximation.

 The application of the described AdS approach to de Sitter space-time is not an easy task.
-Formal substitution (\ref{16}) $\nu_{k} \to i \lambda_{k}$ in denominator of (\ref{45}) gives the spectral equation
+Formal substitution (\ref{16}) $\nu_{k} \to i \lambda_{k}$ in denominator of (\ref{52}) gives the spectral equation

-the real part of the self-energy "harmonic image" ${\hat \Pi}^{(0,0)}$ (which is determined below in (\ref{53})) is written down here since it determines the spectrum of bound states \cite{Gorb2108}.
+the real part of the self-energy "harmonic image" ${\hat \Pi}^{(0,0)}$ (which is defined below in (\ref{61})) is written down here since it determines the spectrum of bound states \cite{Gorb2108}.
 Also the obtained below Kallen-Lehmann representation is valid for the real part of the one-loop self-energy.

-Formal substitution $\nu \to i\lambda$ in spectral equation (\ref{43}) will not give the spectral representation for the dS Green function because of the divergencies at the lightcone in dS space-time \cite{Gorb2108}.
-Nevertheless, such a substitution in (43) allows us to obtain a simple expression for the real part of $ G^{AdS}_{\pm i\lambda}$ in a form of spectral integral in the sense of the principal value:
+Formal substitution $\nu \to i\lambda$ in spectral equation (\ref{50}) will not give the spectral decomposition for the dS Green function because of the divergencies at the lightcone in dS space-time \cite{Gorb2108}.
+Nevertheless, such a substitution in (\ref{50}) allows us to obtain a simple expression for the real part of $ G^{AdS}_{\pm i\lambda}$ in a form of spectral integral in the sense of the principal value:

-The non-trivial relationships between the Green functions and the correlators in AdS and dS are considered in detail in \cite{Gorb2108} and \cite{Taron2109}.
-One and the same AdS Green function being analytically continued to dS gives rise to four functions $G^{\alpha\beta} (X, Y)$, $\alpha, \beta = l, r$ which correspond to left and right parts of Keldysh contour that is to different ways of regulating the singularity on the lightcone:
+The non-trivial relationships between the bulk propagators and the correlators in EAdS and dS are considered in detail in \cite{Sleight1906} - \cite{Gorb2108}.
+One and the same EAdS Green function being analytically continued to dS gives rise to four functions $G^{\alpha\beta} (X, Y)$, $\alpha, \beta = l, r$ which correspond to left and right parts of Keldysh contour that is to different ways of regulating the singularity on the lightcone: